Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Asymptotic Properties of the NLS Estimator

 \subsubsection{Infer the causal structure of the ODE system}

-Another application of Theorem \ref{theorem:Asymptotic normality} is to infer the causal structure between variables in the ODE system, i.e., testing whether $a_{jk}^* = 0$, where $a_{jk}^*$ denotes the $jk$-th entry of the true parameter matrix $A^*$, $j,k=1,\ldots,d$.
-If we denote the $d$ variables in the ODE system (\ref{eq:ODE model}) by $v_i$, for $i = 1,\ldots, d$.
-The entry $a_{jk}^* \neq 0$ implies that there is a direct causal link from variable $v_k$ to variable $v_j$.
-Note that the ODE system is fully observable, i.e., there is no latent variable interacting with the system.
+Another application of Theorem \ref{theorem:Asymptotic normality} is to infer the causal structure among variables within the ODE system, specifically by testing the hypothesis $a_{jk}^* = 0$, where $a_{jk}^*$ denotes the $jk$-th entry of the true parameter matrix $A^*$, with $j,k=1,\ldots,d$.
+When $a_{jk}^* \neq 0$, as delineated by the expression of the ODE system \eqref{eq:ODE model}, the derivative of $x_j(t)$ is influenced by $x_k(t)$, implying a causal link from variable $x_k$ to variable $x_j$, as referenced in \citet{scholkopf2021toward}.
+Here, $x_j$ denotes the $j$-th variable of the ODE system, and $x_j(t)$ denotes the state of the $j$-th variable at time $t$.
+Note that the ODE system is fully observable, that is, there are no latent variables interacting with the system.